JaimeLeoz/JaimeLeoz/README.md

 My name is Jaime Leoz, I'm from Spain, Mallorca.
 Now a days I live in Madrid.

-I have been living and working around Europe and U.S.A (as exchange student).
+I have been living/working around Europe and U.S.A (as exchange student).
 I'm always thrilled to work in international environments and in English.

 I have been working 9 years specialized in SEO (search engine optimization).

-*Now I'm finishing a full-time Bootcamp in Data Analytics at Iron Hack*
+### Now I'm finishing a full-time Bootcamp in Data Analytics at Iron Hack - 9 weeks - learning Python (pandas, numpy, machine learning..) , SQL, MongoDB, Tableau, PowerBI.
+Ofcourse focused on finding data, cleaning , organizing, EAD/EDT, Visualizations and reporting.

 # I'm changing career!

 I have been always a technology enthusiast, and I been wondering for too long about programming code like python or JavaScript.
-In my previous jobs I been working quite closely to developers and product owners and since my job required optimizing webs, was important to keep a close eye on how a backend, frontend, servers, databases and how all the data was treated for feeding it under the Google Guidelines and reporting.
+In my previous jobs I been working quite closely to developers & product owners.
+Since my job required optimizing webs, was important to understand how things worked & performed like backend, frontend, servers, databases.
+As well I was constantly playing with data provided from different tools like Google Analytics, Adobe Analytics, Google Search Console, Screaming Frog and many more in order to make priorotize decisions and reporting.

-In SEO there is a very data driven job, anything we do needs to be analyzed, cleaned and reviewed, we have lots of tools that provide us differently data.
-So has required constant manual work to put them together.
+By the way, I was working in SEO ( Search Engine Optimization).
+Is surprisingly a very data driven job, anything we do as SEO's needs to be analyzed, cleaned and reviewed, we have lots of tools that provide us differently data.
+Although requires constant manual work to put them together.

 I been doing all the steps of a data scientist all along! without knowing, of course, using excel...

+## How did I worked with Data?

-This is an example of the processes I did to deal with excel and my data provided by the many tools:
+This is how I worked with data (back then in excel):

- > First digging around the tools, you can play online most of the times, but when you need to connect things that means manual work, exporting and excel.
+1.First digging around the tools, you can play online most of the times, but when you need to connect things that means manual work, exporting and excel.
- > Put all different files, from different tools together in an excel and review which columns to keep and reviewing if the data that I'm keeping is   consistent.
+2.Put all different files, from different tools together in an excel and review which columns to keep and reviewing if the data that I'm keeping is    	consistent.
- > In SEO data is always very variable, unlimited depending on the needs, and not always comes in the right format.
+*2.1 In SEO data is always very variable, unlimited depending on the needs, and not always comes in the right format.
- > After deciding and a bit of cleaning requires joining tables to provide a bigger picture
+4. After deciding and a bit of cleaning is required joining tables to provide a bigger picture
- > Start the analysis
+5. Start the analysis
- > Grab the important data
+6. Grab the important data
- > List actions
+7. List actions
- > Prioritize actions based on a balance between fast to action & great impact
+8. Prioritize actions based on a balance between fast to action & great impact ( time of production/conversions)
- > Use the data for creating Dashboards, presentations and meetings.
+9. Use the data for creating Dashboards, presentations and meetings.

 ## The Biggest challenge and why I love Puzzles.